joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions_part_two.md

 Programming languages such as Rust or C allow programmers to specifically label whether parameters are accepted by value or reference.
 Python, as well as other scripting languages, is opaque in terms of argument handling.

 Python (and the rest) are designed around reducing the cognitive load on programmers.
 The tradeoff is that certain concepts are less immediate because scripting languages elide complexity.
-Python's evaluation strategy _feels_ a bit quirky even though it's a bit Spartan, like the language tends to be in general.
+Python's evaluation strategy _feels_ a bit quirky even though it's Spartan, like the language tends to be in general.

 Argument semantics is fundamentally an issue of ownership and where data live in memory.
 Data may be created in one location but need to be accessed in another location.
 Those variables may need to be modified (mutated) as well.